 It is really simple, regardless of the exact ingredients you picked.

-Step 6.
-If using streusel topping (see below for steps to make it) sprinkle it evenly on top of the batter.
-Bake at 350 F for 55 to 60 minutes.
+- If using streusel topping (see below for steps to make it) sprinkle it evenly on top of the batter.
+Bake in a 350 F oven for 55 to 60 minutes, test with toothpick for doneness.

 Wait for the Loaf to Cool Down